 - Nodal Graph: Visualize the size and interactions between entities (IP address, MAC address, user, host, domain, file name, or file hash).

-- Events Datasheet: Study the events associated with the incident.
+- Events List: Study the events associated with the incident.

 - Journal: Add notes and collaborate with other analysts.